 Good morning from a freezing cold Bristol.
 It's Thursday, and I'm Adam Becket, here to guide you through all the news in the world of cycling you need to know today.

-If you want to get in touch, you can do so via my Twitter (opens in new tab), or alternatively, email me - email@example.com.
+If you want to get in touch, you can do so via my Twitter, or alternatively, email me - firstname.lastname@example.org.

 The latest print issue of Cycling Weekly is out today, and features top tips on how to adopt a pro mindset, as well as an exclusive interview with Ethan Hayter.
 There's also a sideways look at the 2023 kit lineup, as we delve into the wardrobes of elite cyclists.
-Do subscribe (opens in new tab).
+Do subscribe.

 09:15 - Mark Cavendish to kick off Astana career at Tour of Oman